Vontaze Burfict: Personal life

 Burfict was born in South Los Angeles.
 His father, a gang member and convicted cocaine dealer, was incarcerated most of the time and never had a relationship with his son.
 His mother, a city transit bus driver, initially raised Burfict and his older half-brother DaShan Miller (b.
 1986) on her own but eventually remarried and moved to Corona.
-Like Burfict, Miller was a football player at Corona Centennial High School and later played college football at UTEP and Akron as a wide receiver.
+Like Burfict, Miller was a football player at Corona Centennial High School and later played college football for the UTEP Miners and Akron as a wide receiver.

 Legal issues

 On December 5, 2020, it was revealed that Burfict was arrested for misdemeanor battery outside of a casino in Las Vegas.
 He was released from jail the same day on a $1,000 bond.
 The charges against Burfict were later dropped.

+Legacy

+Rappers JPEGMafia and Danny Brown have a song named after the football player, titled "Burfict!", on their collaborative album Scaring the Hoes (2023).